105D Hill Hall, CB# 3320

 A survey of jazz music from its origins to the present.
 The course builds skills in critical listening and blends discussion of musical materials and historical and cultural contexts.
-IN-PERSON AND REMOTE LEARNERS.
+(Morning) (IR)

-MUSC 286 Music as Culture: Topic: Hip Hop Dance and Culture (3)
+MUSC 286 Music as Culture: Music of the Modern Middle East (3)

 MUSC 364 The UNC Summer Jazz Program (3)

-- (Non-performance) – Students may opt to enroll in the Jazz History/Music Journalism through social media class at the workshop where they study jazz history and learn basic music skills, and they attend the evening concerts and learn how to write reviews using blogs and other forms of social media.
+1. (Non-performance) – Students may opt to enroll in the Jazz History/Music Journalism through social media class at the workshop where they study jazz history and learn basic music skills.
+They attend the evening jazz concerts and learn how to write reviews using blogs and other forms of social media.
 These students are not required to perform during the workshop or to have any prior musical training.

 2. (Performance) – Students may opt to enroll to perform on their instrument while studying jazz theory, jazz improvisation, participating in jazz combos, masterclasses with guest artists, and while taking group lessons on their instruments.
 At the close of the week, student performers will participate in the Final Friday Student Concert for the family members of the participants.